Particular/docs.particular.net/nservicebus/azure-service-bus/batching.md

 In order to increase messages throughput, the Azure Service Bus batches operations prior to writing to its internal store.
 This involves delaying write operations by 20 ms. Read operations are not affected.

-Batching store operations should be disabled for low throughput scenarios requiring low latency.
+Batching store operations shuld be disabled for low throughput scenarios requiring low latency.

 Batching is enabled by default.
 In order to disable it, set `EnableBatching` flag to `false` on [queues](/nservicebus/azure-service-bus/configuration/full.md#Queues), [topics](/nservicebus/azure-service-bus/configuration/full.md#Topics), and [subscriptions](/nservicebus/azure-service-bus/configuration/full.md#Subscriptions).